 To the left of each server’s name is an icon that shows how heavily loaded that server is.
 Try to avoid servers that have red in their ring.
 Finally, if you hover the cursor over a server name, the Connect button for that server will appear.

 Many streaming media sites use geo-blocking software to control who has access to their content.
 Proton VPN’s Worldwide Streaming can sometimes unblock these locations so you can view their content regardless of your geographic location.

 To use Worldwide streaming, you need to find a country that has servers that can unblock the content you want to see.
 Country names have the icon of a globe next to them if they have Worldwide Streaming servers.
 Click the information icon for that country to learn about the special servers (including the streaming servers) in this country.

-In the image below you can see that South Korea has servers that can unblock BBC iPlayer and Netflix.
-At least from this perspective, Proton VPN could have potential as a VPN for Netflix.
+In the image below you can see that South Korea has dedicated servers that can unblock BBC iPlayer and Netflix.
+At least from this perspective, Proton VPN has potential as a VPN for Netflix.

 There is a good bit more to understand if you want to use Proton VPN for streaming content from around the world.
 Get the info you need on this streaming information page.

 If you download content from P2P services like BitTorrent, you really do need to use the best VPN for torrenting.
 You really don’t want to get into a copyright problem with a multi-billion dollar company!